tml3nr/RuneOS-1/README.md

 	- For hard drives or faster-than-SD-card thumb drives
 ---

-### Create Arch Linux Arm system

-**Prepare partitions**
+### Prepare partitions

-- **Micro SD card only**
+**Micro SD card only**
 - Insert micro SD card
 - Delete all partitions (make sure it's the micro SD card)
 - Create partitions with **GParted** app

 | No. | Size        | Type    | Format | Label |
 |-----|-------------|---------|--------|-------|
 | #1  | 100MiB      | primary | fat32  | BOOT  |
 | #2  | (the rest)  | primary | ext4   | ROOT  |

-- **Optional: Micro SD card + USB drive**
+**Optional: Micro SD card + USB drive**
 - Insert Micro SD card
 	- Delete all partitions (Caution: make sure it's the SD card)
 	- Format: `fat32`
 	- Label: `BOOT`
 - Plug in USB drive
 	- Blank drive:
 		- Delete all partitions (Caution: make sure it's the USB drive)
 		- Format: `ext4`
 		- Label: `ROOT`
 	- Drive with existing data:
 		- No need to reformat or change format of existing partition
 		- Resize the existing to get 4GB unallocated space (anywhere - at the end, middle or start of the disk)
 		- Create a new partition in the new 4GB space
 			- Format: `ext4`
 			- Label: `ROOT`

+### Create Arch Linux Arm

 - Open **Files** app - click `BOOT` and `ROOT` to mount
 - Hover mouse over `BOOT` and `ROOT` and note the paths
+- Note: Download file for RPi 3: `ArchLinuxARM-rpi-2-latest.tar.gz`

 **Download and write `BOOT` and `ROOT`**
-- Note: Download file for RPi 3: `ArchLinuxARM-rpi-2-latest.tar.gz`
 ```sh
 # switch user to root
 su -